hexchat/hexchat/share/doc/python.md

 forever until it's unloaded.
 It's a simple module, but already introduces some concepts.
 Notice how the module information is set.
-This information is obligatory, and will be shown when listing the loaded xchat modules.
+This information is obligatory, and will be shown when listing the loaded HexChat modules.

 ## xchat module

-The xchat module is your passport to every xchat functionality offered by the Python plugin interface.
+The xchat module is your passport to every HexChat functionality offered by the Python plugin interface.
 Here's a simple example:

 <pre>